Blog Post Categories

 Build an Outdoor Play Space

 The next step should be to create a designated play and digging area for your dog.
-Have a space with their toys and some synthetic turf.
-Synthetic turf is great for dogs because it’s more resistant and modern options are much more realistic, so you can expect your dog to treat it like actual grass.
-You could create a sandbox area and plant a few toys and treats to encourage them to stay there.
-After a while, you’ll notice that they will continue to come back to this area and won’t wander off and cause destruction.
+Have a space with their toys and some turf.
+Even if you can’t have real turf synthetic turf is great for dogs because it’s more resistant and modern options are much more realistic, so you can expect your dog to treat it like actual grass.
+Train them to toilet in a designated sandbox.

 Invest in a Seat Lock for Your Toilet

-You should never let your dog drink out of the toilet.
-Not only can they catch diseases that way and even spread them, but the chemicals in the water can be extremely toxic to dogs.
 If that is a recurring issue with your pet, then you will have to either put something heavy on top of the seat when it’s not being used or buy a lockable toilet seat.
 You could also get yourself a lid lock and install it in seconds.
+This will help to maintain your dog friendly home.

 Choose Your House Plants Wisely

 You also have to be careful if you like to have plants inside the house.
+Choosing your house plants carefully is one of the dog-friendly home ideas.
 Dogs are very sensitive to certain plants and some of them can cause scary symptoms like tremors and seizures.
-You even have plants like the Sago Palm that could be fatal.
-So, do your research on any plant you are thinking of bringing inside your house and don’t hesitate to ask your veterinarian for recommendations.

-Make a dog friendly home in summary
+How to make a dog friendly home in summary

-Dog proofing your home and making it perfect for your pet takes time and effort.
+By making careful choices for what goes in your home and by dog proofing your home you can make it perfect and safe for your pet.
+It takes time and effort to make a dog friendly home.
 It is worth the investment in time though to ensure you make a dog friendly home,, especially with a new pet.
-After a while, you’ll have a safe space where your dog can flourish and live a long and healthy life.

 FURTHER READING FOR DOG AND PET OWNERS